Veil-of-Aether/game-core/README.md

 - Active community engagement—from quests to code to music
 - OSS tools we use get credit and donations where possible

-This isn’t just a game—it’s a statement.
+This isn't just a game—it's a statement.

 Join us.
 Build with us.
 Shape the world.